SadmanTariq/BOTatoMaster69/README.md

-# **This is an experimental version.
-Use at your own risk.**

-Click [here](https://discordapp.com/oauth2/authorize?client_id=593359969806712861&scope=bot&permissions=0) to invite to server
+Click [here](https://discordapp.com/oauth2/authorize?client_id=593359969806712861&scope=bot&permissions=0) to invite to server.

-# BOTatoMaster 69 V2
+# BOTatoMaster69 V2
-This is an object oriented rewrite.
+This is a general purpose discord bot for the KKK server.
 More features coming soon.

+## About V2:
+This is an object oriented rewrite of V1.

 ## Editing responses: